jgoizueta/nio/README.txt

 * For <b>type conversions</b> see Fmt.convert().
 * For some notational <b>shortcuts</b> see nio/sugar.rb[link:files/lib/nio/sugar_rb.html].
 * To *extend* the formatting to other types see the documentation for the module Nio::Formattable.
-* If you want to use the floating point tolerance see the classes Nio::Tolerance and Nio::BigTolerance, which can be defined with <tt>Nio::Tol()</tt> and <tt>Nio::BigTol()</tt> as described in the module Nio.
+* If you want to use the <b>floating point tolerance</b> see the classes Nio::Tolerance and Nio::BigTolerance,
+  which can be defined with <tt>Nio::Tol()</tt> and <tt>Nio::BigTol()</tt> as described in the module Nio.
-* The function BigDec() is a convenient way to define/convert BigDecimals, also described in module Nio.
+* The function <b>BigDec()</b> is a convenient constructor to define/convert BigDecimals, also described in module Nio.

 =Basic use